dabao1955/kernel_build_action/README.md

 | extra-cmd | false | Compile the kernel with extra options, such as LD=ld.lld | AS=llvm-as |

 ## Todo
-- add more checks for downloading toolchain if run main.sh on self-machine

 - Improve testing process

 - Modify unreasonable options